 11.22.6.4.3.2 HEz Polling Part

-The polling part is the first part of each Position Measurement phase instance and precedes the Range Measurement Sounding part.
-At the beginning of each availability window the RSTA shall transmit a TF with type equal Location and sub-type equal Polling.
-An ISTA shall request a measurement instance by transmitting a Ranging Poll Response message in its designated time and frequency allocation as identified in the TF Location Polling SIFS time after the TF Location Polling frame.
+The polling part is the first part of each position measurement phase and precedes the range measurement sounding part.
+At the beginning of each availability window the RSTA shall transmit a TF with type Location and sub-type Polling.
+An ISTA shall request a measurement instance by responding with a CTS-to-self in its designated frequency allocation as identified in the TF Location Polling, SIFS time after the TF Location Polling frame, see Figure 11-35c.

-If the available bandwidth () does not allow for the polling of all ISTAs served by this availability window, the RSTA shall schedule an additional poll opportunity within the availability window and shall indicate that in the TF Location Poll frame and the associated subsequent measurement and polling parts.
+If the available bandwidth does not allow for the polling of all ISTAs served by this availability window, the RSTA shall schedule one or more extra polling opportunities within the availability window (see Figure 11-35b1 and Figure 11-35b2) and shall indicate that in the TF Location Poll frame and the associated subsequent measurement and polling parts.

-Note:

-It is recommended that a device discards ranging measurements when it detects that its ranging peer’s clock drift considering its local clock, exceeds the allowed tolerance from the values specified in sections 28.3.18.3 and 28.3.14.3.”
+Figure 11-35c HEz Measurement Exchange with two ISTAs

-11.22.6.4.3.3 HEz Range Measurement Sounding
+11.22.6.4.3.3 HEz Range Measurement Sounding Part

-The Range Measurement Sounding part commences SIFS time after the Location Polling part and is the 2nd part of the HEz range measurement sequence.
-The Location Measurement part is composed by one or more TF of type Location subtype Sounding allocating uplink resources to one or more ISTAs.
-Each TF Location Sounding frame shall be () followed by one or more uplink NDP multiplexed in the frequency (the detail is TBD) and/or spatial stream domain ().
-SIFS time after the last UL sounding, the RSTA shall transmit an NDPA frame followed by a DL NDP sounding frame. ; the NDP-A is a Ranging NDP Announcement frame, see Section 9.3.1.19, and the DL NDP is a Ranging NDP PPDU, see Section 28.3.1716 .
+The range measurement sounding part commences SIFS time after the location polling part and is the second part of the HEz measurement exchange, see Figure 11-35c.
+The range measurement sounding part is composed of one or more TF of type Location, subtype Sounding allocating uplink resources to one or more ISTAs (compare Figure 11-35c1).
+Each TF Location Sounding shall allocate uplink resources for one or more ISTA’s UL NDP multiplexed in the spatial stream domain.
+The frame format of the UL NDP is a Ranging TB NDP PPDU, see Section 28.3.17.
+SIFS time after the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP sounding frame; the NDP-A is a Ranging NDP Announcement frame, see Section 9.3.1.19, and the DL NDP is a Ranging NDP PPDU, see Section 28.3.16.
 Figure 11-35c shows a range measurement between an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
-The TF of type Location sub-type Sound allocates a separate time, frequency (the detail is TBD) and spatial stream () to each ISTA.
+The TF of type Location, sub-type Sounding allocates a separate spatial stream to each ISTA.
 The DL NDP is used by all ISTA taking part in the exchange.

+The RSTA will select one bandwidth value for the range measurement sounding part based on the Format and Bandwidth subfield of the Ranging Parameters field(s) (see 9.4.2.246) provided by each of the ISTAs during negotiation.
+This bandwidth can different from the bandwidth used in the polling part but needs to adhere to the rules of multiple frame transmission in an EDCA TXOP (see Section 10.22.2.7).

-An RSTA transmitting a Location variant HEz Uplink Sounding Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the TF type Location, subtype Sounding to that same bandwidth, and use the same value for the BW subfield of the Common Info field of said TF.

-An RSTA transmitting a Ranging NDP Announcement frame and a DL NDP after receiving an UL NDP as a response of a Location variant HEz Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+When transmitting the Ranging NDP-A and DL NDP frames, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

-An ISTA transmitting an UL NDP as a response of a Location variant HEz Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+Any ISTA that transmits an UL NDP as a response to the TF type Location, subtype Sounding, shall set the TXVECTOR parameter CH_BANDWIDTH to the value defined in the BW subfield of the Common Info field of the soliciting TF.

+Figure 11-35c2 - HEz Measurement Exchange with multiple TF Sounding